 As civil infrastructure, such as bridges and highways, and buildings deteriorate over time, it has become important to automate inspections for maintenance of these structures.
 In addition, since there are many disasters, such as earthquakes and typhoons in Japan, it is necessary to detect damage to structures immediately after a disaster, and to estimate the damage situation.
-Data collection and analysis by sensor groups is effective for automating the detection of such abnormalities, but to analyze data sets measured by multiple sensors and evaluate structural safety, time synchronization between sensors is required.

-The authors applied wireless sensor network technology to develop sensors for seismic observation and structural health monitoring, and demonstrated their performance in skyscrapers [1][2].
-In this system, time synchronization was achieved by sending and receiving wireless packets between sensors [1].
+Data collection and analysis by sensor groups is effective for automating the detection of such abnormalities, but to analyze data sets measured by multiple sensors and evaluate structural safety, time synchronization between sensors is required [1].
+The authors applied wireless sensor network technology to develop sensors for seismic observation and structural health monitoring, and demonstrated their performance in skyscrapers [2][3].
+In this system, time synchronization was achieved by sending and receiving wireless packets between sensors [2].
 However, it is impossible to target multiple buildings, long structures, such as bridges, and wide-area urban spaces with wireless sensor network technology.
 On the other hand, if sensors installed in various places can autonomously retain accurate time information, this problem can be resolved.
 The method of using GPS signals is effective outdoors, but it cannot be used inside buildings, underground, under bridges, or in tunnels, etc.

-Therefore, the author developed a sensor device that autonomously retains accurate time information using a Chip-Scale Atomic Clock (CSAC) [3]-[5], which is an ultra-highprecision clock [6]-[8].
-In order to apply the developed sensor device to earthquake observation, a logic was implemented that detects the occurrence of an earthquake and saves data on earthquake events, and its function was verified in a vibration table experiment [9].
-The developed sensor device was also installed in an actual building and on an actual bridge, and used for seismic observation and evaluation of structural health [10].
+Therefore, the author developed a sensor device that autonomously retains accurate time information using a Chip-Scale Atomic Clock (CSAC) [4]-[6], which is an ultra-highprecision clock [7]-[9].
+In order to apply the developed sensor device to earthquake observation, a logic was implemented that detects the occurrence of an earthquake and saves data on earthquake events, and its function was verified in a vibration table experiment [10].
+The developed sensor device was also installed in an actual building and on an actual bridge, and used for seismic observation and evaluation of structural health [11].
 However, as the developed sensor device had an analog MEMS accelerometer, it was difficult to measure minute vibrations accurately, and there was a risk of noise being mixed with the analog signal.
-The risk of noise was therefore eliminated by making the accelerometer mounted on the sensor device a digital type.
+The risk of noise was therefore eliminated by making the accelerometer mounted on the sensor device a digital type [1].
 In this paper, a different type of digital sensor platform is further developed wherein a camera sensor can be connected to the sensor device.
 The details of the digital sensing platform and a mechanism whereby ultra-high-accuracy time information is added to sensor data by the CSAC, are described.
 The results of experiments performed to verify the time synchronization performance of the camera sensor are also reported.

 In this paper, Section II shows the existing time synchronization methods and describes their problems and achievement of the development of digital sensing platform proposed in this research.
-Section III describes the configuration of digital sensing platform and the development of the actual sensor device.
-Further, Section IV describes the performance verification experiments on the time synchronization of developed camera sensor device, and it is confirmed that time synchronization among the developed digital sensor devices with camera is achieved.
+Section III describes the mechanism for providing ultra-high accurate time information to digital sensor data by the CSAC, and explains the configuration of digital sensing platform and the development of the actual sensor device.
+Section IV describes the configuration of digital sensing platform and the development of the actual sensor device.
+Further, Sections V and VI describe the performance verification tests on the time synchronization of developed sensor device and camera sensor device, and it is confirmed that time synchronization among the developed digital sensor devices with camera is achieved.